 Critique chosen positions and adequately defend against possible objections, both theoretical and applied.

 Course Materials:

 I will make all of the required readings available via links in Eagle Online to Open Access material.
-I do, however, recommend buying the following book, as it's inexpensive and very useful (if you don't buy it, I will have the relevant chapter online anyhow):
+You do not need to buy anything.